 3. Do not restrict yourself to the Sudasari area.
 Explore the surrounding villages and fields.
 There is an amazing variety of wildlife to be found there.

-We spent four days exploring the dessert.
+The next four days were spent exploring the dessert.
 Zansar would pick us up in the morning and we would crisscross the landscape the entire day scouting for any movement.

 Vultures were always seen soaring high reminding us of the hostile and extreme landscape we were in.

 It hadn’t rained this year and livestock was dying out of starvation; and this was attracting a lot of vultures.
 During our trip, we ended up spotting six vulture species.

 Closer to the waterholes and village ponds, larks and wheatears were abundant.
 We managed to spot five different lark and wheatear species each.
 We also caught a Eurasian Sparrowhawk bathing in one of the waterholes.

 And then, there were these graceful Great Indian Bustards that we saw almost every day.
 We were also fortunate enough to spot a Macqueen’s Bustard in the Sudasari grassland area.

 Apart from the abundant birdlife, foxes were very common and were often seen close to the karir trees relishing on berries.